my-devices/sdk/README.md

 ## About macchina.io REMOTE

-[macchina.io REMOTE](https://macchina.io/remote) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
+[macchina.io REMOTE](https://macchina.io/remote) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH), secure file transfer (SFTP), Virtual Network Computing (VNC) or remote desktop (RDP).
 With macchina.io REMOTE, any network-connected device running the macchina.io REMOTE Device Agent software (`WebTunnelAgent`, contained in this SDK) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.